 By using the theme of time and then proceeding to compress, expand and unify it throughout the work, Eliot has give us a poem of lasting value and spiritual significance; when placed with the other poems in the Four Quartets it presents a kind of brief “poetic epic,” revealing an inner journey of a soul’s awakening to and discovery of eternal and transcendent values.

 But burning brightly,

 To conquer and endure.

 Lover of the Church,

-Pray perfectly for us who fight the passions,
+Think of us who fight the passions,

 Enjoin us with thy Spirit,